gruvw/pireplay/docs/roadmap.md

 - [X] Implement the kept replays manager
 - [X] 3D print case for the device
 - [X] Configuration of RPI hotspot using python (separated from this project, see <https://github.com/gruvw/nmwifi>)
+- [X] RPI camera module circular capture and video save on web button press
+- [X] RPI camera working autofocus
+- [ ] RPI camera module circular capture configuration of resolution + duration change on the fly (using settings endpoints)
 - [ ] On the fly new Wi-Fi network connection from local web server (list SSIDs and input password)
-- [ ] RPI camera module circular capture and video save on web button press (evaluate maximum capture time in-memory)
-- [ ] RPI camera module circular capture configuration of resolution + duration change on the fly (using settings endpoints)
-- [ ] Physical Wi-Fi reset button on RPI to force hotspot configuration (set dummy ssid and password on wifi connection)
 - [ ] Delete all stored replays button
 - [ ] Take a snapshot (picture) button
+- [ ] Make sure MP4 is standard video encoding (send through applications)
+- [ ] Add a video cropping/zooming feature
+- [ ] Add audio with mic

 ## Documentation